 Custom Chatbot: Pros and Cons

-A custom chatbot is a great choice if you are looking for specific features and want plenty of flexibility to make adjustments along the way.
-Custom chatbots also give you the opportunity to create an in-depth conversation flow.
+A custom bot is a great choice if you are looking for specific features and want plenty of flexibility to make adjustments along the way.
+Custom bots also give you the opportunity to create an in-depth conversation flow.

 It’s also important to consider the cons of choosing a custom chatbot.
 If you don’t have the technical know-how, you’ll probably have to hire a developer to build your bot.
 Depending on the features you want and how complicated your bot is, the process may take more time and money to complete than you want to spend.

 Ready-to-Use Chatbot: Pros and Cons

-An out-of-the-box chatbot saves you from having to hire a developer or have substantial technical know-how.
+An out-of-the-box chatbot saves you from having to hire a developer or have the substantial technical know-how.
 There’s no coding required, the process is much faster, and the cost is much lower.
-If you don’t have a ton of resources at your disposal or you’re in a time crunch, a ready-to-use chatbot is a way to go.
+If you don’t have a ton of resources at your disposal or you’re in a time crunch, a ready-to-use bot is a way to go.

 On the other hand, a ready-to-use chatbot has its limitations.
 It’s already been built, so the types of features you can add or changes you can make will probably be severely limited.
 Depending on the bot building platform, you may find restrictions on which channels you can use your bot on.

 Now it’s time to decide on your chatbot design.
 There are several things you’ll need to consider.
 Do you want a text-based chatbot or a voice-based chatbot?
-A text-based chatbot, or messenger chatbot, works on one or more messaging platforms.
+A text-based messenger chatbot, works on one or more messaging platforms.
 Users will likely interact with this kind of chatbot on a screen, like their mobile device or computer.
 A voice-based chatbot works differently.
 Users interact with a voice-based chatbot by speaking to it in their natural language, usually screen-free.